-An annual review will be conducted each March/April to evaluate the progress of Ph.D./M.S. /I.U.G. students in their graduate studies.
+An annual review will be conducted each September/October to evaluate the progress of Ph.D./M.S. /I.U.G. students in their graduate studies.
 As part of the review process, each graduate student completes an online Annual Evaluation form and updates his/her curriculum vitae (CV).
 Then, each student meets with his/her adviser to discuss coursework completed or to be taken, research progress, related issues, and plans for the following year.
-After this meeting, the adviser rates the student's performance and provides online comments to explain the rating.
+After this meeting, the adviser rates the student's performance and provides written comments to explain the rating.
+Each year, the Graduate Advisory Committee (GAC) reviews the evaluation materials prepared by the students and their advisers, to ensure that all students are making the progress expected.

-In the event that the faculty adviser determines a student's progress is in need of improvement or fails to meet performance expectations, steps are taken to understand the nature of the problem and to develop a plan for addressing these issues.
+In the event that the faculty adviser or the GAC determines a student's progress needs improvement or fails to meet performance expectations, steps are taken to understand the nature of the problem and to develop a plan for addressing these issues.
+Each student receives a formal notification of their annual evaluation results with associated actions taken as needed.
 On some occasions, an adviser change will be recommended, while in other cases, the student may be required to complete specific tasks on a stated timeline.
 In cases of extreme and continued academic difficulties, a student may be terminated from the program.
-At times a doctoral student may be counseled to transfer to the master's program rather than continue on with Ph.D. studies.
+In extreme cases, a doctoral student may be counseled to transfer to the master's program rather than continue with his or her Ph.D. studies.